CloudLabs-Samples/EduLabs/Demo/azure/Challengelabdemo.md

 - Technician VM

    - Domain-joined to CONTOSO

    - Logged in using a helpdesk-level account

    - Used for investigation, remediation, and validation

 - Active Directory Domain Services

    - Domain: CONTOSO

    - Affected user: CONTOSO\enduser1 (pre-locked)

+## Challenge Workflow

+Learners must complete the following tasks using the CloudLabs environment.
+No commands or step-by-step instructions are provided.

+## Task 1: Investigate the Account Lockout

+Using the Technician VM:

+Identify why CONTOSO\enduser1 is unable to authenticate

+Verify the current status of the user account in Active Directory

+Confirm that the issue is related to an account lockout

+## Task 2: Remediate the Issue

+If the account is confirmed to be locked:

+Restore access using appropriate domain administrative actions

+Ensure the account remains enabled

+Do not reset or change the user’s password

+## Task 3: Validate User Sign-In

+From the Technician VM:

+Sign out of the current session or switch user

+Attempt to sign in as CONTOSO\enduser1

+Confirm successful authentication without lockout errors

 ## Success Criteria